Find Trade Colleges

 Best Clinical/Medical Laboratory Science Bachelor's Degree School

-Our 2023 rankings named University of Vermont the best value school in Vermont for clinical/medical laboratory science students working on their bachelor’s degree.
-Located in the small city of Burlington, UVM is a public college with a fairly large student population.
+Our analysis found University of Vermont to be the best value school for clinical/medical laboratory science students who want to pursue a bachelor’s degree in Vermont.
+Located in the city of Burlington, UVM is a public school with a large student population.

-The average tuition and fees for an in-state undergraduate at UVM are $18,890 a year.
+In-state tuition fees for undergraduate students at UVM are $18,890 per year.
 The average amount in student loans that clinical laboratory science majors at UVM take out while working on their Bachelor's Degree is $25,521.

 UVM did well in our overall quality rankings, too.
 It placed #2 on our Best Clinical/Medical Laboratory Science Bachelor’s Degree Trade Schools in Vermont list.